1. Home

 Value of Vintage Linens

 Old linens and textiles can range from under $5 to over $100.
-You can expect to pay $1.00 for vintage napkins at the thrift store whereas a handmade coverlet for a queen bed can cost $250 at an antique store.
+You can expect to pay $1.00 for vintage napkins at the thrift store whereas a handmade coverlet for a queen bed can cost upwards of $250 at an antique store.

 As with any collectible, there are many ways you can incorporate vintage linens into your home.
-You can use bed linens and table linens as intended, taking extra care to display them in a pretty way.

-Here are some unique ideas to try:
+Below are some unique ideas to try:

 1. Repurpose an old tablecloth by turning it into pillowcases.